Whey Protein vs. Casein (Which is Best for You?)

 Which Protein is Better for Muscle & Strength?

-Whey protein and casein have their benefits when it comes to muscle and strength gains.
+Whey protein and casein have their benefits for muscle and strength gains.

 But which one is better for you?
 Dive deeper into the science behind these proteins to find out!